Frequently Asked Questions for Clinicians

 How much does Lucid cost?
 How can I pay?

-We are currently rolling out a “founding clinician” plan of a one-time, discounted payment for 12-month access.
 We accept payment via ACH, wire, check, or Venmo.
 Please let us know if you prefer credit card payments.

 How do I start?